Approximate k-NN Graph Construction: a Generic Online Approach: NN Search on the k -NN Graph

+Before we introduce our graph construction approach, the NN search, on which the construction approach is based, is presented.
+Our search procedure is largely similar as the procedure proposed in HNSW~\cite{pami18:yury}.
+Whereas unlike HNSW, our search procedure is undertaken on a flat \textit{k}-NN graph instead of a hierarchical relative neighborhood graph.
+Compared to the single-layer search in HNSW, a few modifications are further introduced.
+In the flat \textit{k}-NN graph, both the \textit{k} nearest neighbors of one sample and its reverse neighbors are kept.
+In the following, the structure of this graph is discussed before we present the search procedure.

 Given \textit{k}-NN graph $G$, $G[i]$ returns \textit{k}-NN list of sample $i$.
 Accordingly, $\overline{G}$ is the reverse \textit{k}-NN graph of $G$, which is nothing more than a re-organization of graph $G$. $\overline{G}[i]$ keeps ID of samples that sample $i$ appears in their $k$-NN lists.
 Noticed that the size of $\overline{G}[i]$ is not necessarily $k$ and there would be overlappings between $\overline{G}[i]$ and $G[i]$.
 An illustration about graphs $G$ and $\overline{G}$ are seen in Fig.~\ref{fig:knn1}.
-With the support of \textit{k}-NN graph $G$ and its reverse graph $\overline{G}$, the baseline search algorithm is presented in Alg.~\ref{alg:hcsearch}.
+In our implementation, the union of $G[i]$ and $\overline{G}[i]$ are kept in a dynamic array (instead of linked list).
+The first \textit{k} elements are the \textit{k} nearest neighbors (namely $G[i]$).
+The remaining elements are the reverse neighbors of sample \textit{i} that are outside the coverage of \textit{k} nearest neighbors.
+For presentation clarity, these samples in the neighborhood are still referred as $G[i]$ and $\overline{G}[i]$.
+With the support of \textit{k}-NN graph $G$ and its reverse graph $\overline{G}$, the NN search algorithm is presented in Alg.~\ref{alg:nswsearch}.